Statue of Hans Christian Heg: 2020 vandalism

-On Tuesday, June 23, 2020, the statue was vandalized by protesters, incensed by the arrest of a member of Black Lives Matter, as demonstrations in Madison turned violent.
+On June 23, 2020, during the George Floyd protests, the statue was vandalized by protesters, incensed by the arrest of a member of Black Lives Matter, as demonstrations in the city of Madison turned violent.
 Vandals used a towing vehicle to pull the statue down.
 It was then vandalized, decapitated, and thrown into Lake Monona.
 The words "black is beautiful" were spray-painted on the plinth, just above Heg's name.

-On the morning of 24 June, someone painted "Fire Matt Kenny" on the base of the Heg statue.
+On the morning of June 24, someone painted "Fire Matt Kenny" on the base of the Heg statue.
 (This was a reference to the 2015 shooting of Tony Robinson; the police officer was cleared of any criminal wrongdoing, and is still employed.)
 Another Capitol Hill statue toppled on the same night, Forward, is of a female figure representing Wisconsin's "Forward" motto.
 Both statues were later recovered by the authorities, though Heg was said to have lost a leg.

 Unlike Confederate statues removed during the George Floyd protests, this statue was of a Union soldier and abolitionist, The Associated Press reported that "it seems likely that few Wisconsinites know Heg's biography".
 Protester Micah Le said the two statues paint a picture of Wisconsin as a racially progressive state "even though slavery has continued in the form of a corrections system built around incarcerating Blacks."
 Two protesters interviewed by the Wisconsin State Journal said that toppling the statues was to draw attention to their view of Wisconsin as being racially unjust.
-Black student activists had called for the removal of the statue of Abraham Lincoln at University of Wisconsin–Madison in early June 2020, and repeated those calls after Heg's statue was toppled.
+Black students also had called for the removal of the statue of Abraham Lincoln at the University of Wisconsin–Madison in early June 2020, and repeated those calls after Heg's statue was toppled.